vncg/react-admin/docs/Theming.md

 ## Using a Predefined Theme

 Material UI also supports [complete theming](http://www.material-ui.com/#/customization/themes) out of the box.
-Material UI ships two base themes: light and dark.
-React-admin uses the light one by default.
+Material UI ships two base themes: light and dark. vn-kooch-react-admin uses the light one by default.
 To use the dark one, pass it to the `<Admin>` component, in the `theme` prop (along with `createMuiTheme()`).

 ```jsx
 import { createMuiTheme } from '@material-ui/core/styles';